 A.M.
 Best is a credit rating organization serving the insurance industry.
 They place countries into one of five tiers, ranging from Country Risk Tier 1 (CRT-1), for countries with the least amount of risk, to Country Risk Tier 5 (CRT-5) for countries with the most risk.
 You can access A.M.
 Best’s page for conducting your stock’s country risk assessment by clicking the link provided.

 Note: Normally, I take the time to inform myself about the country risk assessments from a couple of these 14 resources, so that I can determine if their conclusions are supportive of each other, or contradictory.
 In general, I believe the country risk assessments of the Coface Group and A.M.
-Best provide the best insights and are therefore my preferred resources for analysing a stock's country risk.
+Best provide the best insights and are therefore my preferred resources for analyzing a stock’s country risk.
 However, as an investor focused on the energy and mining sectors, I value the content presented in the country risk survey reports from the Fraser Institute the most, as these reports reveal great insights specific to these sectors.
-To find out how I assess my stock's country risk, I recommend you to read this article now.

 Note: I would also like to disclose that I never pay for additional information from any of these resources, as I believe all the free information combined provides me with enough information to conduct my country risk assessment.